ktwhitehead/blueprint-api-server/README.md

 - I chose Node/Express for its maturity and stability as well as its popularity among the general dev community.
 - `node-pg-migrate` was picked for its variety of features and support.
 In hindsight, I wish I would have used an ORM with migration utilities.
 - Docker because of its ease of use and convenience for local development.
-- Serverless for quick and easy deployments.
+- Serverless for quick and easy deployments and scalability.

 #### Describe how you would deploy this as a true production app on the platform of your choice: